 How do I avoid a sexual assault?

 Unfortunately, there is no surefire way to avoid a sexual assault.
 Sexual assault can happen to anyone (virgins, married people, women, men, children, transgender individuals, the elderly, etc.), and it is relatively common on college campuses.
-In fact, more than one in 10 women and one in 20 men will experience rape or sexual assault as undergraduate students.
+In fact, more than one in five women and one in 20 men will experience rape or sexual assault as undergraduate students.

 Assault is inherently unwanted and oftentimes forced through violence or coercion.
 That said, many media outlets and online forums practice something called victim-blaming, which suggests that victims could have prevented their own assaults.
 This is a tragic and hurtful misconception that takes the blame away from the perpetrator of the attack.
 If you experience an assault, it is not your fault and you were not asking for it.
 You are not to blame for the way you dressed, the route you walked, or anything that happened to you while you were under the influence of drugs or alcohol.